 Snakes or Nagas have always occupied a significant position in Hindu mythology and religious rites.
 The cobra is taken to be the symbol of the Nagas.
 Nag Panchami is the Hindu festival held in India to worship the snakes.
 It is celebrated in Nepal and most parts of India, especially by married ladies.
 The village of Shirale in Maharashtra is famous for its unique traditions observed during the festival.

-Nag Panchami 2017 is on July 27 Thursday
+Nag Panchami 2017 was on July 27 Thursday

 The legend about Naga Panchami